OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 Using UI
 --------

-VIB package can also be installed over vSphere and ESX web UIs.
+The VIB package can also be installed over vSphere and ESX web UIs.

-* Allow custom VIB package to be installed (in the vSphere client)
+* Allow the custom VIB package to be installed (in the vSphere client)

   * Login the vSphere client
   * Go to Home -> Inventories -> Hosts and Clusters